mikexkllr/portfolio/README.md

 # Portfolio

-by Mike and Steffen

-## How to use our custom javascript framework?
+## How to use the custom javascript framework?

 Add the `portfolio_framework.js` and `portfolio_style.css` files to your site.
 Create a main element to act as the wrapper for your pages.